SungJooK/SungJooK.github.io/_pages/Research.md

 Working Papers
 ======

-  * Presented at Symposium on Statistical Challenges in Electronic Commerce Research (SCECR) (2024)
-  * Presented at Conference on Information Systems and Technology (CIST) (2023)

 * Does Robot-Assisted Surgery Improve Healthcare Delivery?
   * with Jianing Ding and Susan Feng Lu
   * Presented at POMS Annual Conference (2024)
   * Presented at Informs Annual Meeting (2023)

-* Does the ''Going Solo'' Relationship Trend has an Effect on the Real Estate Market?
+* Does the ''Going Solo'' Relationship Trend have an Effect on the Real Estate Market?
   * with Ralph Siebert and Zaiyan Wei
   * Presented at POMS Annual Conference (2022)